4moms Breeze Bassinet Review

 This product is spot clean, only making it difficult to keep clean and necessitating the purchase of the mattress cover that is machine washable.

 The Breeze earned an average score for breathability.
-While the play yard portion of this product has full mesh sides the bassinet unit does not.
+While the play yard portion of this product has full mesh sides, the bassinet unit does not.
 The corners have a decent amount of fabric that angle in, and several nylon webbing straps run down the sides.
 Any fabric besides mesh limits breathability, though this one is better than those that mimic crib bumpers.

-The Breeze earned a 5 of 10 for the sleeping surface.
-The mattress compressed more than the average and there is a seam that runs down the middle of it.
+The sleep surface of the Breeze is just below average.
+The mattress compressed more than the average, and there is a seam that runs down the middle of it.
 It feels too firm to be comfortable, and the way the bassinet hangs from the frame causes low spots in the mattress where smaller babies might creep.
 The pad fits the frame well, but the edges seem to curl under for some reason.

 The Breeze earned an above-average score for quality, earning a place among the top scorers.
 The 4moms is made of durable material and has a sturdy frame.
 The mesh is scratchy but tight, and the frame doesn't move when you put pressure on it.
 We like the overall fit and finish and feel it is a well-constructed bassinet.

-The Breeze Bassinet earned a 4 of 10 for eco-health.
+The Breeze Bassinet earned an average eco-health score.
 4moms doesn't offer details on the materials they use so we contacted them via email for more information.
 The website includes the following: